Land Trust vs Land Contract

 Authored by Attorney William Bronchick of Bronchick & Associates, PC – closing land contracts, wraps, and lease/options in Colorado, New York and Florida.

-Guide to Land Trusts
+Step by Step to Land Trusts